FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/architecture/group.md

 Core layer is responsible for inputing group data [block](../../tutorial/key_concepts.html#id3), block information, system table and execution result into data base.

 Storage is formed by two parts: State and amdb-proxy.
 State contains MPTState and StorageState who store the status information of transactions.
 StorageState has higher performance than MPTState, but it doesn't store history records of block. amdb-proxy opens accesses of select, commit and update and operates contract table, system table, user table.
 It is pluggable and adaptable to multiple kinds of database.
-Currently it adapts only to [LevelDB database](https://github.com/google/leveldb).
-In the future, mysql-based [amdb-proxy](../storage/storage.md) will be integrated to the system.
+Currently supports [RocksDB数据库](https://github.com/facebook/rocksdb) and MySQL[storage](../storage/storage.md).

 ![](../../../images/architecture/storage.png)